 Here, we’ll explore what makes this curious terpene so interesting and beneficial.
 Read on to find out how it is used, where it comes from, which cannabis plant strains carry high levels or trace amounts of it, and other fun facts that will help demystify its many features.

 What are terpenes?

 Terpenes are the aromatic hydrocarbons in botanical essential oils that affect how a plant smells and tastes, and are found in many plant species.
 In natural environments, terpenes may serve as insecticides by protecting plants and repelling predatory insects with their scent.
 For this reason, terpenes such as beta-pinene and terpinolene are sometimes extracted from essential oil and used in insecticides.

 Pests like aphids, which can be destructive to cannabis crops, steer clear of strains high in ocimene the same way mosquitos flee from certain varieties of geraniums .

 On the other hand, other terpenes attract pollinators to help a plant species survive.
 Moreover, terpenes can affect animal behavior.
 Honeybee colonies, for example, use the scent of eucalyptol and ocimene to regulate their foraging practices and social organization .

 A host plant species with chemical composition including ocimene or eucalyptol can act as bumblebee pheromones and assist in the pollination of angiosperm plant species .

 What is 3-carene?

 3-carene, sometimes referred to as Delta-3-carene, conveys an odor that is best described as a combination of sweet pine trees, musky earth, and damp woodlands.
 Besides cannabis, it is a naturally occurring component produced by plants such as rosemary, cedar, basil, and some coniferous trees .

 It has a molecular weight of 136.24, according to the National Institute of Standards and Technology .

 How is 3-carene used?

 Cannabis consumers enjoy 3-carene for its nectar-like smell and its rumored ability to promote clarity as part of the entourage effect .
-Other potential health benefits of the terpene are currently being studied.
+Other potential benefits of the terpene are currently being studied.